jimmoffitt/rules-migrator/README.md

 + Clones real-time rules to Replay streams.
 + Clones rules between real-time streams, such as 'dev' to 'prod' streams.

-If you are deploying a new PowerTrack stream, this tool can be use to create your 2.0 ruleset, translating when necessary, and dropping rules when necessary  migrate the rules, then verify your ruleset before connecting to the new stream.
+If you are deploying a new PowerTrack 2.0 stream, this tool can be use to create your 2.0 ruleset, translating syntax when necessary, dropping rules when necessary, then either writing directly to the Rules API 2.0 endpoint or writing to a file for verification.

-Given the high volumes of real-time Twitter data, it is a best practice to review any and all rules  before adding to a live production stream.
+Given the potential high volumes of real-time Twitter data, it is a best practice to review any and all rules before adding to a live production stream.
 It is highly recommended that you initially build your ruleset on a non-production stream before moving to a production stream.
 Most Gnip customers have a development/sandbox stream deployed for their internal testing.
 If you have never had a 'dev' stream for development and testing, they come highly recommended.
 If you are migrating to PowerTrack 2.0, you have the option to use the new PowerTrack 2.0 stream as a development stream during the 30-day migration period.

+After testing your rules on your development stream, you can also use this tool to copy them to your 2.0 production stream.

 For more information on migrating PowerTrack rules from one stream to another, see [this Gnip support article](http://support.gnip.com/articles/migrating-powertrack-rules.html).

-The rest of this document focuses on the Ruby example app used to migrate rules.
+The rest of this document focuses on the Ruby example app developed to migrate rules.

 ## User-stories  <a id="user-stories" class="tall">&nbsp;</a>